A loose battery cable can cause no spark at the plugs, it can also cause your car not to start.

 To change the spark plugs on a Ford E250 van, first, ensure the engine is cool and disconnect the negative battery cable.
 Remove the spark plug wires by gently twisting and pulling them off the plugs, then use a spark plug socket and ratchet to unscrew the old plugs.
 Before installing the new spark plugs, check the gap with a gap gauge and adjust as necessary.
 Finally, insert the new plugs, tighten them to the manufacturer's specifications, reattach the spark plug wires, and reconnect the battery cable.

-To replace the spark plugs on a 1993 Cadillac Deville 4.9, first, ensure the engine is cool and disconnect the negative battery cable.
-Remove the ignition coil and then the spark plug wires, labeling them for reinstallation.
-Use a spark plug socket and ratchet to unscrew the old plugs, then install the new plugs, ensuring they are properly gapped.
-Reattach the spark plug wires and ignition coil, and reconnect the battery cable.
+To change the spark plugs in a 1996 Toyota Paseo, first ensure the engine is cool, then disconnect the negative battery cable.
+Remove the ignition wires or coil packs from the spark plugs, then use a spark plug socket and ratchet to carefully unscrew and remove the old spark plugs.
+Before installing the new plugs, check the gap with a gap gauge and adjust if necessary.
+Finally, screw in the new plugs by hand, tighten them with the socket, reconnect the ignition wires, and reattach the battery cable.